paddytobias/paddytobias.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am the data science manager at the Social Research Centre.
-I am passionate about deploying data science in a research context.

-My PhD focused on the [socio-cultural impacts of democratisation in Timor-Leste](https://osf.io/fmsnh/).
+I am the data science manager and technical lead at the Social Research Centre.
+I am passionate about deploying and scaling up data science solutions in a research context.

 [Read more about me here...](https://paddytobias.github.io/resume/about/)